daniel-orlov/quotes-server/docs/000_Requirements.md

 # Requirements

-## Design and implement “Word of Wisdom” tcp server.
+## Design and implement “Word of Wisdom” http server.

-- [x] TCP server should be protected from DDOS attacks with the Prof of Work (https://en.wikipedia.org/wiki/Proof_of_work), the challenge-response protocol should be used.
+- [x] HTTP server should be protected from DDOS attacks with the Prof of Work (https://en.wikipedia.org/wiki/Proof_of_work), the challenge-response protocol should be used.

 - [x] The choice of the POW algorithm should be explained.